ArduinoMiniProjects/UART/README.md

 # UART
-Arduino control using PC and UART
+Control Arduino with PC using UART